GameTechDev/MaskedOcclusionCulling/README.md

 Most inputs are given as clip space (x,y,w) coordinates assuming the same right handed coordinate system as used by DirectX and OpenGL (x positive right, y positive up and w positive in the view direction).
 Note that we use the clip space w coordinate for depth and disregard the z coordinate.
 Internally our masked hierarchical depth buffer stores *depth = 1 / w*.
-Backface culling is **always enabled**, with counterclockwise winding considered front-facing.

 The `TestRect()` function is an exception and instead accepts normalized device coordinates (NDC), *(x' = x/w, y' = y/w)*, where the visible screen region maps to the range [-1,1] for *x'* and *y'* (x positive right and y positive up).
 Again, this is consistent with both DirectX and OpenGL behavior.